Reviews and Comments

 This novel centers on two doomed relationships.
 That of the main narrator, George, and his friend and love interest Sara, and that of George’s friend, Jonas, and a young psychiatric nurse named Marie.

 The problem between George and Sara seems to be that she can’t let go of her attachment to the older man who, essentially, abused her when she was a shy, vulnerable teenager.
 When he, now a famous pianist, comes to perform in Amsterdam, she can’t bring herself to stay away, and even though she knows he treated her badly, she’s unable to let go of their past and open herself up to genuine, healthy love.
-Despite that she’s never described as conventionally attractive, …
+Despite that she’s never described as …

 Anna Blaman: Vrouw en vriend (Paperback, Dutch; Flemish language, 1973, Meulenhoff) No rating